documentation

 CLI adapters have their own tool set and don’t use Exolvra’s tools.
 This means:

-CLI adapter agents can read, write, and edit files in the workspace; run shell commands; search the web (Claude Code has built-in web search); reason deeply about code and architecture; create files, run tests, and commit code.
+CLI adapter agents can read, write, and edit files in the workspace; run shell commands; search the web (some CLI tools, such as Claude Code, ship built-in web search); reason deeply about code and architecture; create files, run tests, and commit code.

 CLI adapter agents cannot save to Exolvra’s data store, update the task board, create issues or update goals, send messages to other agents via Exolvra, use Exolvra’s memory system, or trigger runbooks and workflows.